The Auto-Data Lake

 )

-Within 200 milliseconds: PostgreSQL stores it, ChromaDB creates a vector embedding, the auto-linker finds neighbors and creates typed edges.
-Immediately queryable from any connected agent.
+Within a couple hundred milliseconds: Postgres stores it, ChromaDB creates a vector embedding, the auto-linker finds neighbors and creates typed edges.
+It's immediately queryable from any connected agent.

 query_memory(query="docker deployment issues on sentinel")

-Three retrieval paths fire.
-Full-text finds "docker" and "sentinel."
-Semantic search finds SSH configs.
-Graph traversal follows edges to related infrastructure facts.
-The worker gets comprehensive context without knowing the exact keywords used when storing.
+Full-text finds docker and sentinel.
+Semantic search surfaces related infrastructure memories.
+Graph traversal follows similar_to edges to adjacent facts the keywords never matched.
+The agent gets comprehensive context without knowing the exact words used when the memory was written.

 The Numbers